+4. Be sensitive to non-verbal cues the resident may give

+5. Avoid giving own non-verbal cues of

+impatience, annoyance, or dislike

-3. Identify techniques to communicate with the 4.
-Be sensitive to non-verbal cues the resident may give 5.
-Avoid giving own non-verbal cues of impatience, annoyance, or dislike 6.
-Be patient, allow extra time Teaching Alert Consult with nurse before
+3. Identify techniques to 6.
+Be patient, allow extra time Teaching Alert

+communicate with the 5 5 P. 11.
+2. 1 Consult with nurse before

 confused, withdrawn, 3. a.
 Methods of communicating with the approaching residents not

 depressed, restless, confused, withdrawn, depressed, known to Dining Assistant

-agitated or combative restless, agitated or combative resident 5
+agitated or combative restless, agitated or combative resident Known to Dinnig Assistant

 resident 1.
 Use simple sentences

-2. Identify self and call resident by name
+resident 2.
+Identify self and call resident by name

 3. Communicate at eye level

 4. Maintain a pleasant and calm facial

 expression

 5. Place a hand on their arm if this does not

 cause agitation or anxiety

 6. Make sure resident can hear you

 7. Use a lower tone of voice

-8. Give resident one question at a time and time to respond
+8. Give resident one question at a time and

+time to respond

 9. Ask resident to do one thing at a time

 10. May eventually need to use pictures or point

 and touch

 11. Respect the residents' feelings

 12. Do not over explain things

 b.
 Communicating with the withdrawn and

 depressed resident

-1. Spend quality goal-oriented time with
+1. Spend quality goal oriented time with the

-theresident
+resident

 2. Be a good listener

-3. Be patient, allow resident time to speak Teaching Tip
+3. Be patient, allow resident time to speak m 11 m

-4. Do not act in a pitying way Explain that behavior may be
+4. Do not act in a pitying way Teaching Tip

-5. Report any complaint to nurse for related to pain and other
+5. Report any complaint to nurse for Explain that behavior may be

-evaluation conditions
+evaluation related to pain and other

-6. Provide a safe environment Conditions
+6. Provide a safe environment conditions

 c.
 Communicating with the restless, agitated or

 combative resident

 1. Stay calm and use a low-pitch tone of voice

 2. Avoid agitation with the following

 approach:

 a.
 Show a positive attitude

 b.
 Remain calm

 c.
 Stay flexible

 d.
 Be patient

 e.
 Stay neutral

 3. Remember emotions are contagious

 between you and the resident

 4. Do not use gestures that could startle or

 frighten the resident

 5. Stay at a safe distance from the resident and

 respect need for personal space

 6. Do not confront or accuse the resident of

-wrongdoing
+wrong-doing

 7. Do not argue or try to reason with the

 resident

 8. Ask for assistance to have resident taken

 away from the triggering event or person to

 a quiet, controlled space

 9. Offer reassurance through gentle touch and

 4. Identify techniques to express support when the resident can hear

 communicate with you

 non-English speaking 4.
 Communicating with non-English speaking

 residents residents

 a.
 Speak slowly and clearly

 b.
 Keep messages short and simple

 c.
 Be alert for words the resident may under-

-stand Teaching Alert
+stand

 d.
-Use gestures, pictures, photos Teaching men
+Use gestures, pictures, photos Teaching Alert

 e.
-Seek the assistance of family members, Learn or have cards with written
+Seek the assistance of family members,

-friends, staff, other residents who speak Learn of have eards with withen
+friends, staff, other residents who speak Learn or have cards with written

 the resident's first language f.
 Be patient and calm g.
-Avoid using medical terms, abbreviations, slang basic words available in the resident's language h.
+Avoid using medical terms, abbreviations, basic words available in the resident's language slang h.
 Be alert for signs the resident is pretending to understand